National American University: Financial issues and retrenchment

 In 2018, NAUH mortgaged real property to secure an $8 million loan which was subsequently paid in full.
 Campus closings were planned as NAU transitioned to an online university and the NAUH agreed to voluntarily delist from the NASDAQ.

 The following year, NAUH announced that "the Company had $0.5 million of unrestricted cash and cash equivalents and a working capital deficiency of $8.7 million.
 These factors, among others, raise substantial doubt regarding the Company’s ability to continue as a going concern."
 On February 15, 2019, NAUH announced Thomas Bickart as their new chief financial officer.
 Bickart was CFO at TCI College of Technology from 2013 to 2016 and later worked at EdisonLearning, Inc. to restructure its operations.
 In March, the university announced that most of its 24 ground campuses would be closed, except for Ellsworth Air Force Base and King's Bay Naval Submarine Base.

 On April 15, 2019, National American University reported that they must post a letter of credit for either 50% ($36.7 million) or 15% ($11 million) of its Title IV awards to continue participating in the program.
 It faced further pressure with an $800,000 debt payment due the following month and an ongoing federal False Claims lawsuit.
+The school has since resolved its debts and the letter of credit has been significantly reduced.

 NAU's students were surprised that the campuses were closing.

 National American University received $1,453,446 under the first round of the 2020 CARES Act, $390,269 under the second round of the Covid Relief Bill, and $207,146 under the 2021 American Rescue Plan.

 In October 2021, Minnesota Office Plaza filed a lawsuit against NAUH, claiming that NAUH hid assets to avoid paying $2.3 million in back and future rent.
+The lawsuit was resolved and a Judgement of Dismissal was filed in September 2023.

 In January 2022, NAUH reported $8.2 million in assets, $15.9 million in liabilities, and less than $400,000 in cash.
 In April 2022, NAUH reported less than $50,000 in cash.

 In October 2023, NAUH reported no available cash.
+NAUH reported cash on hand in their Quarterly Report for quarter ending August 31, 2025.
 The school is currently on Heightened Cash Monitoring by the US Department of Education.